rbose3/Telegram-Integration-Quickstarts/README.md

 ## **How to Use This Repo**

--   **Follow Along with the Instructor**: Each course is structured to allow you to follow the teacher step-by-step.
+-   **Follow Along with the Instructions**: Each course is structured to allow you to follow the instructions step-by-step.
 -   **Complete Exercises and Submit Your Work**: Share your final outputs in the solution folder in each course.

 ### **Folder Structure**